-Change can start with a conversation.
-A conversation with a colleague, a client, or an elected official.
+Change can start with a conversation, whether it is with a colleague, a client or an elected official.

 This publication is intended to empower readers to become part of the conversation around pretrial justice in the United States.
 It is an update to our previous work supporting communications across a variety of mediums at the national, state and local level.
 In this edition, we have refined our language and messaging following 2018 public opinion and messaging research conducted by Lake Research Partners, independently analyzed by Charles Koch Institute, and reviewed by FrameWorks Institute.
 We have also evolved our communication to keep pace with the fast-moving changes in the overall discussion of mass incarceration and its impact on the health and well-being of our country.
 We are still evolving.

 Conversations may take place through social media, at a conference table, or in the pages of a newspaper, but they are all essential to raising awareness and understanding around the injustices that occur in our communities every day.
 Our polling shows that there are still tremendous opportunities for educating people on how our current pretrial justice systems work, and that the more people know, the more supportive they are of practices that limit unnecessary detention and promote long-term community health and stability.
 In order to support change, in other words, people need to know what options for change exist.

 PJI’s view on pretrial justice reform is anchored by principles, good laws, and tested best practices.
 As such, we strive to conduct work guided by research-based methodologies in the provision of adult learning, implementation science, and communications and messaging research.
 Over the years, beloved “reasons” to support bail reform, or comparisons that we found compelling (it’s just the US and the Philippines who have bonding-for-profit!) did not withstand research testing.
 We keep adapting and we want to help you adapt as well.